openfaas/openfaas.github.io/_posts/2018-08-22-five-cli-tips.md

 author_staff_member: alex
 ---

 In this post I'll will share 5 top tips for boosting productivity with the [OpenFaaS CLI](https://github.com/openfaas/faas-cli).
-The Command-Line Interface or the CLI is the most popular part of the project for new contributors to cut their teeth.
-Since 2017 we've been incrementally fine-tuning the developer-experience through user-feedback, new features and productivity-boosters.
+The CLI used by developers to interact with OpenFaaS from the terminal is the most popular part of the project for new contributors to cut their teeth on.
+Since 2017 the contributors been incrementally fine-tuning the developer-experience through user-feedback, new features and productivity-boosters.

-Part of this work has also involved expanding the set of language templates pre-packed with OpenFaaS such as [Java](https://blog.alexellis.io/java-comes-to-openfaas/).
-A recent [developer-survey by DigitalOcean](https://www.digitalocean.com/currents/june-2018/) showed a high-level of overlap between the languages being used in containers and the list provided by the project.
+Part of this work has also involved expanding the set of language templates that are pre-packaged with OpenFaaS to include languages such as [Java](https://blog.alexellis.io/java-comes-to-openfaas/).
+A recent [developer-survey by DigitalOcean](https://www.digitalocean.com/currents/june-2018/) showed a high-level of overlap between the languages being used in containers in the responses and the list provided by the project.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">From <a href="https://twitter.com/digitalocean?ref_src=twsrc%5Etfw">@digitalocean</a> report &quot;For those using containers, what languages are you most frequently using?&quot; vs. &quot;faas-cli new --list&quot; in OpenFaaS - what else would you like to see as a template? <a href="https://t.co/1S49KYMj42">pic.twitter.com/1S49KYMj42</a></p>&mdash; Alex Ellis (@alexellisuk) <a href="https://twitter.com/alexellisuk/status/1014412959798431744?ref_src=twsrc%5Etfw">July 4, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+> Note: any binary or container can be made into a function with OpenFaaS meaning you can run any code, anywhere you like at any scale.

 Before we get started, make sure you have the OpenFaaS CLI installed [via the docs](https://docs.openfaas.com/cli/install/).